 Grooming & Creative Black Tie

 While traditional black tie generally calls for a clean shaven face or a neatly-kept beard, creative black tie allows you a bit more wiggle room.
-Stubble is generally acceptable, and your hairstyle can be as wild as you like.

 What To Avoid For Creative Black Tie